jbcabs14/Project-Green/docs/login.md

-# Login Page Mock-Up
+# Sign in Page Mock-Up
 ![asdasd](https://github.com/your-repo/assets/image.png)

 ## Description
-The **Login Page** features a simple user-interface that has the availability for a mobile number input.
+The **Sign in Page** features a simple user-interface that has the availability for a mobile number input.
 The user may opt to sign in with third-party authenticators such as **Google**.